St. Louis Construction Accident Attorneys

 Beyond workers' compensation, a third-party construction accident claim in Missouri can include compensation for:

-Economic damages:
+Economic Damages

 - Full medical expenses, current and future

-- Rehabilitation and therapy costs
+- Rehabilitation and therapy costs to support your recovery

-- Home modification and assistive equipment costs
+- Home modification and assistive equipment costs that help you live as independently as possible

 - Pain and suffering